Cabillic/Lough-Sheelin-Boat-tour/README.md

     3 - In the Source section, on the dropdown menu, select "deploy from a branch"

-    4 - In the bracnh section, select "Main" on the dropdown menu, and set the folder to "root", then click on Save
+    4 - In the branch section, select "Main" on the dropdown menu, and set the folder to "root", then click on Save

     5 - The site is now deployed.